Skip to main content

 Automation Over Manual Work

-If you do something more than twice, automate it:
+If you do something more than twice, automate it.
+This isn't just an engineering principle—it applies to everything.

 Documentation Over Meetings